-Special Collections is home to over 75,000 manuscripts, rare books, journals, archives, ephemera and artefacts.
-Special Collections is open to all staff and students, as well as external visitors and the wider research community.
+Archives & Special Collections is home to over 75,000 manuscripts, rare books, journals, archives, ephemera and artefacts.
+Archives & Special Collections is open to all staff and students, as well as external visitors and the wider research community.

-The Andrew F. Walls Centre for the Study of African & Asian Christianity, upstairs in Special Collections, is currently being utilised as a safe, socially-distanced place of work for library staff.
-Books and journals from the Centre are available to use via the Request and Collect Service.
+The Andrew F. Walls Centre for the Study of African & Asian Christianity, upstairs in Special Collections, is currently being used as a socially-distanced place of work for library staff.
+Access to the resources is by appointment during normal working hours, 9.30am to 4.30pm.

 Catalogued books and collection-level descriptions of archives are available online and can be searched, browsed and filtered through our advanced search on OneSearch.
 For some of the uncatalogued material there are Finding Aids available to browse or download from our webpages.
 These include lists of contents of archive collections and also classification schemes, or lists of subject headings, for uncatalogued book collections.

-For information about the services our Special Collections offers, as well as contact details, visit access to collections.
+For information about the services our Special Collections offers, as well as contact details, visit access the collections.

-For further information about the manuscripts and rare books available to view, visit our collections page.
+For further information about the manuscripts and rare books available to view, visit Our Collections.